+EUROPEAN COMMISSION

-Brussels, 8.7.2024 COM(2024) 513 final 2024/0172 (NLE)
+Brussels, 8.7.2024 COM(2024) 514 final

+2024/0174 (NLE)

 Proposal for a

 COUNCIL DECISION

-on the existence of an excessive deficit in Italy
+on the existence of an excessive deficit in Malta

-EN EN
+2024/0174 (NLE)

 Proposal for a

 COUNCIL DECISION

-on the existence of an excessive deficit in Italy
+on the existence of an excessive deficit in Malta

 THE COUNCIL OF THE EUROPEAN UNION,

 Having regard to the Treaty on the Functioning of the European Union, and in particular Article 126(6) thereof,

 Having regard to the proposal from the European Commission,

-Having regard to the observations made by Italy,
+Having regard to the observations made by Malta,

 Whereas:

 - According to Article 126 of the TFEU, Member States shall avoid excessive 1. government deficits. - 2.
 The Stability and Growth Pact (SGP) is based on the objective of sound government finances as a means of strengthening the conditions for price stability and for strong, sustainable and inclusive growth underpinned by financial stability, thereby supporting the achievement of the Union's objectives for sustainable growth and employment. - 3.
 The excessive deficit procedure (EDP) under Article 126 TFEU, as clarified by Council Regulation (EC) No 1467/97 on speeding up and clarifying the implementation of the excessive deficit procedure (1) (which is part of the Stability and Growth Pact), provides for a decision on the existence of an excessive deficit.
 Protocol No 12 on the EDP, annexed to the Treaty on the European Union and the TFEU, sets out further provisions relating to the implementation of the excessive deficit procedure.
 Council Regulation (EC) No 479/2009 (2) lays down detailed rules and definitions for the application of those provisions.
 The EU's reformed economic governance framework, which came into force on 30 April 2024, includes Council Regulation (EU) 2024/1264 amending Council Regulation (EC) No 1467/97.
 The reform kept the rules of the excessive deficit procedure due to non-compliance with the deficit criterion broadly unchanged, whereas for Member States with a government debt ratio above 60% of GDP the excessive deficit procedure due to non-compliance with the debt criterion will focus on departures from the net expenditure path that will be set by the Council under Regulation (EU) 2024/1263 on the basis of the medium-term fiscal structural plans to be submitted by the Member States.
-As the Council has not yet set the net expenditure path for Italy, the Commission is not able to assess compliance with the debt criterion in accordance

-$[\]binom{1}{2}$ OJ L 209, 2.8.1997, ELI: http://data.europa.eu/eli/reg/1997/1467/2024-04-30.
+This Council decision only concerns the excess of the ratio of the government $[\]binom{1}{(2)}$ OJ L 209, 2.8.1997, ELI: http://data.europa.eu/eli/reg/1997/1467/2024-04-30.
 OJ L 145, 10.6.2009, p.
 1.